-10. List any government approvals or permits that will be needed for your proposal, if known.
+A change in City of Chehalis Zoning from R1-single family to R3-multi family is waiting for 10.
+List any government approvals or permits that will be needed for your proposal, if known.

-SEPA and Fill and Grade Permit.
+PUD Application, SEPA, Fill and Grade Permit

 11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.)
-This project proposes to build a truck wash, diesel fuel station, stormwater system and gravel a large portion of the property.
+This project proposes to build 4 two story fourplexes and 4 two story duplexes with a centralized grassy common area and stormwater system.

 12. Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.
-123 Habein Rd, Chehalis, Wa 98532-Section 04 Township 13N Range O2W PT L JOHNSON DLC LY S R/R R/W N STURDEVANT RD & W HABEIN RD and Section
+1137 SE Washington Ave, Chehalis